-4. A Good Bottom Prepares For A Clean Experience
+4. Making A Good Bottom Prepares For A Clean Experience

 This one is tricky and may prove polarizing as preparing for anal sex can be a lot of work and clean experiences can never be guaranteed.
 But cleaning out is one of the highest-rated traits people believe makes a good bottom.

 “Meal-planning and preparation are key,” Daniel, 36, says.
 “Know your cycle.”
 Jasper, 30, agrees that a good bottom knows how to clean out (or eats a diet that allows them to skip douching), or knows their own butt well enough to be able to say when they’re good-to-go or not, but encourages tops to not “lose their minds” if shit happens.
 “It’s totally possible to go back to sexy times after cleaning up if everyone’s chill about it,” he says.

 But again, if you’ve taken all of the proper preventative measures, sometimes a mess still happens.
 It’s totally normal and don’t you dare shame yourself if/when it happens.
 But if thorough cleaning will help you enjoy the experience, visit our guide.